grate-driver/grate/Fragment-Shader-ISA.md

 Instructions schedule specifies the number of MFU and ALU stages, from 1 to 3 per fragment pipeline instructions batch.

 ## ALU instruction word encoding

+The ALU instructions comes in packets of 3 or 4 scalar instructions (the fourth instruction can be traded for embedded constants).
+Each ALU instruction package seems to run pipelined, and each instruction in a package can use partial results from the previous instruction.

 |   Bits | Meaning                  |
 |-------:|:-------------------------|